 - Know where your phone is at all times.
-Don’t let people you don’t know have access to it – malware, spyware, or tracking apps can be installed in just a few minutes.
+Don’t give strangers access to it – malware, spyware, or tracking apps can be installed in just a few minutes.

 - Protect your phone with a password or pin.
 Install security software.
 Make sure to keep the software updated.

 - Keep your phone’s operating system up to date.
-This will protect your phone with patches for newly discovered bugs or hacks.
+This will protect you with patches for newly discovered bugs or hacks.